The Bottom Line: The hazard rating is HIGH in all 3 regions with both wet avalanches and storm slabs likely. Avoid all Avalanche terrain.

 If you get out riding, please send in an observation.

 Do a rescue practice with your partners.
 Always carry a beacon, shovel, and probe, and KNOW HOW TO USE THEM.

 Practice good risk management, which means only expose one person at a time to slopes 30 degrees and steeper, make group communication and unanimous decision making a priority, and choose your terrain wisely: eliminating unnecessary exposure and planning out your safe zones and escape routes.

-LARGE natural WET AVALANCHES are expected below 4000' through Wednesday.
-At higher elevations, expect natural and human triggered STORM SLAB avalanches on all aspects.
+We are in a large avalanche cycle and it is not over....It has rained up to 4000' in the past 24 hrs.
+LARGE natural AVALANCHES are expected to continue, at all elevations.
 Avoid all avalanche terrain until the new moisture has time to set up.
 The hazard rating is HIGH at all elevations and aspects in all 3 zones.

 Click FULL FORECAST for more information.

 Lost your password?
 Please enter your email address.
 You will receive mail with link to set new password.